Apostille & Document Legalization Services in Charlotte, NC

 Not every country uses the same system.

-If your destination country is part of the Hague Apostille Convention: you only need an apostille.
-This is the simpler and faster option.
+If your destination country is part of the Hague Apostille Convention:

-If your destination country is NOT part of the Hague Convention: you’ll need a more complex process called authentication and legalization.
+If your destination country is NOT part of the Hague Convention:

-North Carolina Secretary of State authentication
+• North Carolina Secretary of State authentication

-U.S. Department of State authentication (Washington, D.C.)
+• U.S. Department of State authentication (Washington, D.C.)

 Common Reasons People in Charlotte Need Apostilles

-We regularly assist with:
+• We regularly assist clients with:

-Birth, marriage, or death certificates
+• Birth, marriage, or death certificates

-Powers of attorney or legal documents
+• Powers of attorney or legal documents

-Business contracts and corporate records
+• Business contracts or corporate documents

-Immigration or adoption paperwork
+• Immigration or adoption paperwork

 How the Apostille & Legalization Process Works